liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/indexer-post-processor.markdown

 they're returned to end users.
 This basic demonstration prints a message in the log when one of the `*IndexerPostProcessor` methods is called.

-To see this sample's messages in @product@'s log, you must add a logging category to the portal.
+To see this sample's messages in @sharepoint@'s log, you must add a logging category to the portal.
 Navigate to *Control Panel* &rarr; *Configuration* &rarr; *Server Administration* and click on *Log Levels* &rarr; *Add Category*.
 Then fill out the form: